Revision Date August 16, 2018

 - Independent Development.
 Nothing in these Terms will be construed as a restriction on the right of either of us to develop our technology, products or services independently of and without reference to the Confidential Information of the other, even if they are the same or similar to the technology, products or services contemplated by the other, or as an obligation to share ownership of any such developments with the other.
-Any agreement on transfer of or joint ownership of Intellectual Property will be subject to a separate written agreement signed by our authorized Representatives.
+Nothing in any Services Agreement or these Terms will be deemed an agreement to transfer or jointly own any Intellectual Property; any such agreement must be documented in a separate written agreement signed by our authorized Representatives.

 - Term of Obligations.
 We will each adhere to these obligations of confidentiality for three (3) years after any particular Confidential Information has been disclosed to us.
-The obligations of Aeris with respect to Personal Data, as such term defined in Addendum 1, will continue (a) for so long as we have possession of any such Personal Data, or (b) until such time as we have certified in writing to you that we have destroyed or are no longer in possession of any Personal Data, whichever is longer.
+The obligations of Aeris with respect to Personal Data, as such term defined in Addendum 1, will continue (a) for so long as we have possession of any such Personal Data unless Applicable Data Laws impose a shorter protection period, or (b) until such time as we have certified in writing to you that we have destroyed or are no longer in possession of any Personal Data, whichever is longer.

 - Exclusions.
 These obligations will not apply to any Confidential Information that one of us discloses to the other that was (i) rightfully in possession of the other party before being disclosed, or that became publicly known after disclosure not due to any action of the other party; (ii) that was given to the other party by someone reasonably understood to have the right to disclose it; (iii) that was developed independently by the other party without use of or reference to the disclosed Confidential Information; or (iv) that the other party is required to disclose by court order or otherwise, provided that, if permitted, the other party gives prompt notice of the requirement to the disclosing party and provides reasonable assistance to the disclosing party (at the disclosing party’s expense) in resisting or limiting any disclosure.